yanmarques/badcat/README.md

 Now compile your _backdoor_ and deliver as usual.

 When connecting, the attacker toolkit will execute the payload for you, but nothing will really show up.
-Instead you'll be able to connect directly to your shell with using the onion address and the port as `settings.payload.bind_port` 4444 in our example.
+Instead you'll be able to connect directly to your shell using the onion address and the port as `settings.payload.bind_port` 4444 in our example.

 ```bash
 $ ./attacker -f hosts.json